NikolajSchlej/ZeroNights2015/README.md

 # ZeroNights2015
-My UEFI security talk on ZeroNights 2015
+My UEFI security talk on ZeroNights 2015 and related materials

-Pics, sources anf modified firmware image will be published a bit later.